MauriceCC04/trailtraining/README.md

 ### Garmin concurrency warning

-GarminDb reads one “active” config at `~/.GarminDb/GarminConnectConfig.json`. `trailtraining` switches it per profile.
+GarminDB reads one “active” config at `~/.GarminDB/GarminConnectConfig.json`. `trailtraining` switches it per profile.
 Don’t run two Garmin profiles at the same time on the same machine unless you isolate HOME (container / separate OS user).

-### GarminDb schema version mismatch
+### GarminDB schema version mismatch

-If GarminDb updates and you see “DB version mismatch… rebuild DB”, rebuild per-profile (see the Troubleshooting section below).
+If GarminDB updates and you see “DB version mismatch… rebuild DB”, rebuild per-profile (see the Troubleshooting section below).

 ---